Paxton Media Group: History

 In 2017, Paxton acquired the Grayson County News Gazette, the News Democrat Leader, and the Macon County Times from Civitas Media.
 In January 2018, Paxton purchased the Daily Herald in Roanoke Rapids, North Carolina, from Wick Communications.
 In June 2018, it purchased The Batesville Daily Guard in Arkansas from the Jones family.
 In November 2018, Paxton purchased the Kentucky New Era.
 In May 2019, it purchased The Rochester Sentinel in Indiana.
 By June 2019, Paxton acquired four additional Arkansas newspapers, including Conway's Log Cabin Democrat, Clinton's Van Buren County Democrat, The Sun-Times in Heber Springs, and the Newport Independent.

 In July 2020, Paxton purchased the Dubois County Herald in Jasper, Indiana.
 In October 2020, Paxton purchased the Wilkes Journal-Patriot in North Carolina.

 In February 2021, Paxton acquired the North Vernon Plain Dealer & Sun in Indiana.

 In May 2021, Paxton purchased Landmark Community Newspapers, publisher of 47 daily and weekly newspapers in Florida, Indiana, Iowa, Kentucky, New Mexico, North Carolina, Ohio, South Carolina and Virginia.
 (This sale includes the Casey County News, and the Central Kentucky News-Journal) It later resold some publications acquired in the Landmark purchase that it considered outside the company's footprint: The Las Vegas Optic in New Mexico to O'Rourke Media Group; Huskers Illustrated to Nicholas Holdings; and two newspapers in Iowa, the Red Oak Express and the Glenwood Opinion-Tribune, to J. Louis Mullen.

 In November 2022 Paxton acquired six North Carolina newspapers from Gannett Co., Inc. The additions include the Lexington Dispatch, the Asheboro Courier-Tribune, the Burlington Times-News, the Kinston Free Press, the New Bern Sun Journal, and The Daily News of Jacksonville.

 In October 2023, Paxton acquired The Southern Illinoisan from Lee Enterprises.

 In May 2024, the company acquired the Kernersville News.
 In June that same year, Paxton acquired The Brazil Times, Greencastle Banner-Graphic, Greene County Daily World and Dyersburg State Gazette from Rust Communications.

 In March 2025, Paxton purchased the Southern Standard and Smithville Review from Morris Multimedia.
 In September 2025, Paxton acquired The Niles Daily Star, Dowagiac Daily News and The Leader from Boone Newsmedia.
 That same month, the company bought 15 newspapers in Illinois and Missouri from Better Newspapers, Inc.

+In March 2026, Paxton purchased nine newspapers in North Carolina and Georgia from Community Newspapers Inc.